|

 push

 mortar into the seams simply didn’t cut it.
-A pointed trowel may be a great
+Pointed trowels may be great

-dressing a brick before placing it, but for infilling irregular seams in
+dressing bricks before they're placed, but for infilling irregular seams in

 a

-rubble stone wall it clearly wasn’t working.
+rubble stone wall, it clearly wasn’t workable.
 The outcome argued against

 thought dawned that I myself needed to learn how this type of work